hypherionmc/hypheriondocs/Simple RPC/custom-app.md

 While this is ideal for most people, you might want to display the name of your Modpack instead of "Minecraft".
 This guide aims to help you set this up.

+!!!info
+You can find and download the default assets used by the mod at the end of this page !!!
   !!!primary By the end of this guide you should:
 - Have a custom discord app set up
 - Have all your RPC images uploaded
 - Have your custom app name displaying on discord